AksaAnoob/librarybooktracker/README.md

 # Library Book Tracker

-Library Book Tracker is a Java-based application that helps manage a library system.
+Library Book Tracker is a Java-based application designed to manage books in a library system.
-The project includes features for user login, registration, role selection, and a library interface.
+The system provides authentication, role selection, and a user interface for managing library operations.

+## Features
+- User login and registration
+- Role selection for different users
+- Library interface for managing books
+- Backend system for processing library operations

-## Main Classes
+## Classes
-- AuthChoice
-- LibraryBackend
-- LibraryUI
-- LoginUI
-- RegisterUI
-- RoleSelector
+- AuthChoice.java – Handles authentication choice
+- LoginUI.java – User login interface
+- RegisterUI.java – User registration interface
+- RoleSelector.java – Selects user roles
+- LibraryUI.java – Library user interface
+- LibraryBackend.java – Handles library logic

-## Technology Used
+## Technologies Used
 - Java
-- html
+- HTML

+## How to Run
+1. Compile the Java files
+2. Run the main class
+3. Follow the interface to use the library system